Fauna of the Faroe Islands: Birds

 The avian fauna of the Faroes is dominated by seabirds and birds attracted to open land like heather, probably due to the lack of woodland and other suited habitats.
-There are species of eider, starling, wren, guillemot, and black guillemot which are endemic to the islands. uffins (Fratercula arctica), razorbills (Alca torda), and guillemots (Uria aalge), are very common seabirds in Faroe.
+There are subspecies of eider, starling, wren, guillemot, and black guillemot which are endemic to the islands.
+Puffins (Fratercula arctica), razorbills (Alca torda), and guillemots (Uria aalge), are very common seabirds in Faroe.
 Gannets (Sula sula) are common around the islands, but only breed on Mykines.
 Black guillemots (Cepphus grylle), eiders (Somateria mollissima) and shag (Phalacrocorax aristotelis) are common around the coast and the fulmars (Fulmarus glacialis) which immigrated to the islands in the 19th century have a steadily growing population.
 There are six species of seagulls (Larus) and the storm petrel (Hydrobates pelagicus) colony on Nólsoy is the largest in the world.

 Inland birds are fewer in numbers.
 Oystercatcher (Haematopus ostralegus) (the national bird), whimbrel (Numenius phaeopus), common snipe (Gallinago gallinago) and Arctic tern (Sterna paradisea) are common on the heather hills.
 The Faroese starling (Sturnus vulgaris ssp. faroeensis) is the biggest starling in the world, and is very common in and around human habitation together with house sparrow (Passer domesticus).
 The islands' population of blackbirds (Turdus merula) has been steadily growing since it was established in the 1940s.
-Hooded crows (Corvus cornix) and the Faroese-Icelandic subspecies of raven (Corvus corax varius) are also very common around areas of human habitation.
-Until the 19th Century a uniquely coloured raven - the pied raven - was common on the islands.
-This was a colour morph of the Faroese-Icelandic subspecies of Norty Atlantic raven, rather than a subspecies in its own right.
+Hooded crows (Corvus cornix) and the North Atlantic subspecies of raven (Corvus corax varius) are also common around areas of human habitation.
+Until the 19th century, a uniquely coloured variant of raven - the pied raven - occurred in the islands.
+This was a colour morph of the North Atlantic raven, rather than a subspecies in its own right.
 This colour variation was unique to the Faroe Islands, and created a high demand for the birds among foreign collectors.
-This may have helped wipe out the raven's unique colour morph within the Faroese population; the last white-speckled raven was seen on Nólsoy in 1949.
+This may have helped wipe out the raven's unique colour morph within the Faroese population; the last confirmed record of a pied raven was in 1902.